dvgica/periodic/README.md

 #### JDK Implementation

+`JdkPeriodic` is the default implementation provided in `periodic-core`, which is is suitable for many use cases.
+Usages of the `jdk` and `jdkFuture` methods on the `AutoUpdatingVar` and `FnRunner` companion objects create a new, non-shared `JdkPeriodic` (and thus a new thread) for each invocation.
+This will work well as long as the number of threads is not problematic for your application.

-`JdkPeriodic` is the default implementation provided in `periodic-core`.
-It is suitable for most usages, although users with many `AutoUpdatingVar`s or `Runner`s may wish to provide a shared `ScheduledExecutorService` to them, to avoid starting many threads.
-The number of threads in this shared `ScheduledExecutorService` will need to be tuned based on workload.
+Users with many `AutoUpdatingVar`s or `FnRunner`s may wish to share a `JdkPeriodic` between them to decrease the total number of threads used.
+In this case, the shared `JdkPeriodic` may need to be tuned based on workload.
+Specifically, users may need to provide a `ScheduledExecutorService` to the shared `JdkPeriodic` with an increased thread count (the default number of threads used by a `JdkPeriodic` is one).
 Threads in the `ScheduledExecutorService` will be blocked.

 The JDK implementation works out of the box with sync (`Identity`) or async (`scala.concurrent.Future`) update code.
 If usage with another effect is desired, provide a typeclass implementation of `ca.dvgi.periodic.jdk.Eval`.

 #### Pekko Streams Implementation

-The Pekko Streams implementation is completely non-blocking, does not need additional resources besides an `ActorSystem`, and will scale to many `AutoUpdatingVar`s and `Runner`s without requiring tuning.
+The Pekko Streams implementation is completely non-blocking and does not need additional resources besides an `ActorSystem`.
+A single `PekkoStreamsPeriodic` can be shared by many `AutoUpdatingVar`s and `FnRunner`s without requiring tuning.
 It is recommended if you are already using Pekko or don't mind the extra dependency.

 The Pekko Streams implementation only works with `scala.concurrent.Future`.